sheriff2005/sheriff2005/README.md

 - 👋 Hi, I’m @sheriff2005
 - 👀 I’m interested in ...
 Web development
-- 🌱 I’m currently learning ...
-Frontend development
+- 🌱 I’m  am a  Frontend developer
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ..

+- updated:2025 : currently learning Python programming language 🚀🚀
 - 📫 How to reach me ...
 WhatsApp on +2349135052175

 <!---
 sheriff2005/sheriff2005 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.